What is Orientation and Mobility Training?

 What is the South African Mobility for the Blind Trust (SAMBT)?

-SAMBT has trained more than 3,000 blind and partially sighted people.
+SAMBT has trained close to 4,000 blind and partially sighted people.

 SAMBT was formed in 1998 and is a registered Trust.
 It is also registered as a Non-profit Organisation (NPO) with the Department of Social Development.
 SAMBT also has Public Benefit Organisation (PBO) status.